Standardized Framework

 The Analysis Process

-A standardized, repeatable methodology ensures consistency while allowing for technology-specific accuracy.
+A standardized, repeatable methodology ensures consistency, while the technology-specific nature of the process ensures an improved fit and accuracy.

 STEP 1